 40. Allow yourself to fail

 Not everything that makes you happier is going to look great at first glance.
-Sometimes, the key to being happier is giving yourself permission not to be perfect.
-In these cases, you need to give yourself permission to fail.
+Sometimes, the key to being happier is by permitting yourself not to be perfect.
+In these cases, you need to allow yourself to fail.

 41. Do smiling exercises

 This is a good one.
 When you smile, more often than not, you’re happy.
 So changing our physiology can affect our mind.
 I’m sure you’ve seen a sad person smile.
 At that moment, that person is happy.
-So make it a habit to smile more by doing smiling exercises.
+So make it a habit of smiling more by doing smiling exercises.

-For most people, this means trying something that’s difficult, but that is still rewarding.
+For most people, finding things that make you happy means trying something that’s difficult, but that is still rewarding.
 If you try hard enough, it doesn’t matter if you succeed.
-We can’t be happy all the time but you will be happier because you tried and failed instead of giving into your fear.
+We can’t be happy all the time, but you will be happier because you tried and failed instead of giving into your fear.
 Writing this post made me feel happy.

 Please share if you feel just a tad bit happier too!